3LawsRobotics/3laws/docs/sources/getting_started.rst

   3laws --help-all

-After installation you can use the CLI to start the Control Panel:
+After installation the command-line interface (CLI) can be used to start the Control Panel:

 .. code-block:: bash

   3laws control-panel run

-If you prefer using a service to run the Control Panel in the background, you can use the following command:
+If a service is preferred for running the Control Panel in the background, use the following command:

 .. code-block:: bash

   3laws control-panel autostart enable

 This will create a user service.
 This one will be started automatically when the system boots up.
 The Control Panel will be available at `http://localhost:8080`.
-If you want to change the port, you can use the following command:
+To change the communication port, use the following command:

 .. code-block:: bash